Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Soft and hard components of particle distribution

 We would like to clarify that in the two-component model for $p_T$ distribution [Eq.~(\ref{eq.3})], the normalization related to system volume is not two values, despite the two components corresponding to different $p_T$ regions.
 Specifically, Eq.~(\ref{eq.3}) serves as a probability density function, where $f_{p_{T},2E}(p_{T})$ can be used to compare with experimental $p_T$ spectra and determine a single normalization value.
 Even if there are two system volumes, they relate to two types of events: one from soft excitation process and another from hard scattering process.
 Moreover, it is noted that experimental spectra exhibit a rapid or exponential decrease in intermediate- and high-$p_T$ regions.
 In this model, the fraction of soft excitation process significantly exceeds that of hard scattering process.
 Including data at higher $p_T$, the dominance of soft excitation process remains due to a very small fraction in the extremely high-$p_T$ region.

-On the rapidity ($y$) or pseudorapidity ($\eta$) distribution of charged particles, the soft excitation process which involved to sea quarks and gluons leads to a wide range from the backward to forward rapidity regions due to the penetrability of the spectator valence quarks.
-Correspondingly, the hard scattering process which involved to valence quarks leads to a higher probability in the central rapidity region due to the stopping power of the participant valence quarks.
+On the rapidity ($y$) or pseudorapidity ($\eta$) distribution of charged particles, the soft excitation process which involved to sea quarks and gluons leads to a wide range from the backward to forward rapidity regions due to the penetrability of the non-principal participating valence quarks.
+Correspondingly, the hard scattering process which involved to the principal participating parton pair leads to a higher probability in the central rapidity region, though other partons results in a small amount of charged particles distributed in the whole rapidity region.
 In high-energy collisions at the current accelerators or colliders, baryons have higher probability appearing in the backward and forward rapidity regions due to the contribution of leading nucleon effect, which is due to more events led by soft excitation process.

 Generally, experimental data measured by international collaborations are a mixture of the soft excitation and hard scattering processes.
 From the backward rapidity region to the central one, then to the forward one, charged particles distribute in a wide range.
 In the rest frame of the emission source, particles are assumed to be emitted isotropically.
 According to the 1+1-dimensional hydrodynamic model firstly proposed by Landau~\cite{31a}, the rapidity distribution of charged particles produced in the emission source with rapidity $y_x$ obeys a Gaussian form~\cite{31b},